 Story Land is a theme park based on classic fairytales and has been welcoming families since 1954.
 The park features over 30 kid-friendly attractions for the younger set.

 There is even a Cinderella’s castle!
-It may not compare to the castle at Walt Disney World, but for those that haven’t yet had that experience, it is perfect.
+It may not compare to the castle at Walt Disney World, but for those who haven’t yet had that experience, it is perfect.
 The location near North Conway, New Hampshire makes it easy to incorporate Story Land into a vacation to the White Mountains.

 Edaville, Carver, MA

-Edaville Family Theme Park really caters to younger kids – you won’t find any thrill rides here!
+Edaville Family Theme Park caters to younger kids – you won’t find any thrill rides here!
 The highlight of the park is the Thomas the Tank Engine Train Ride, which takes you on a ride around the park and through the cranberry bogs.
-Train-lovers will especially enjoy riding Thomas.
+Train lovers will especially enjoy riding Thomas.
 For the best availability, arrive at the train early to board.
 It can get busy, especially when the park is crowded.

 Sesame Place, Langhorne, PA